Get Help Now

 1

-We are sensitive to your concerns and would appreciate an opportunity to hear more about your experience.
-Please contact the Office of Patient Experience at 732-776-4447 or through email at opejsumc@hmhn.org to speak with an advocate who can investigate this further.
+The behavior your mother experienced during transport is not representative of our standards.
+Please accept our apology and be assured that we are committed to doing better.
+We would appreciate an opportunity to discuss this with you.
+Please contact the Office of Patient Experience at 732-776-4447 or through email at opejsumc@hmhn.org to speak with an advocate who can assist with this matter.

 3 weeks ago